mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 ### Per-column sort order

-Sort order can be configured (and overridden) on a per-column basis by setting the `sortingOrder` prop of the `GridColDef` interface:
+Sort order can be configured (and overridden) on a per-column basis by setting the `sortingOrder` property of the `GridColDef` interface:

 ```tsx
 const columns: GridColDef = [